RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/nagios-plugin.md

 The full list of alerts can be found in the plugin package itself (in "/rlec_obj/rlec_services.cfg" file, more details below).

-RS Nagios plugin support API password retrieval from keyring compatible password store.
-With no keyring service available, the password is saved with base64 encoding.
+RS Nagios plugin supports API password retrieval from keyring compatible password store.
+If no keyring service is available, the password is saved with base64 encoding.

 ## Configuring the Nagios plugin